accordproject/template-archive/README.md

 ## Structure of the Code Repository

-Top level repository (cicero), with sub packages.
+Top level repository (cicero) with sub packages.
 Each sub-package is published as an independent npm module managed as npm packages:
 * [cicero-cli](https://github.com/accordproject/cicero/tree/master/packages/cicero-cli) : Command line interface (for parsing, execution, creating archives) for Accord Project legal templates
 * [cicero-core](https://github.com/accordproject/cicero/tree/master/packages/cicero-core) : Core classes to manage the grammar, models and logic of Accord Project legal templates
 * [generator-cicero-template](https://github.com/accordproject/cicero/tree/master/packages/generator-cicero-template): Utility to create a self-contained directory for a new Accord Project legal template